Asian Pacific Islanders reclaim narratives in Adobe ad

 Such an initiative also reflects Żubr’s commitment to fighting climate change, while shifting the mindsets of its audience to be more eco-conscious.
 ‘Brands’ corporate social responsibility campaigns also tend to target high-income consumers, while lower-income or less educated groups – which are Żubr’s target market – are often overlooked,’ says Urszula Czerniawska-Kapeluch, senior brand manager for Żubr.
 ‘But Żubr wants to promote nature conservation among all households in Poland.’

 By investing in Poland through a nature-first approach, this project sets an example to heritage brands that can support their region of origin while educating home customers.
 At a time of increasing demand for urban wellness,such ideas will also generate greater respect from brand audiences.

 When mapping out your sustainability initiatives, reflect on the commitments that you can make in local areas.
-Try to also expand these learnings to your community to spark environmental awareness at a grassroots level
+Try to also expand these lessons to your community to raise environmental awareness at a grassroots level

 Stat: Time spent streaming on TikTok surpasses that on YouTube

 In the US and the UK, people are spending more time watching videos on TikTok than on YouTube.
 According to a study by App Annie, this shift comes as live-streaming continues to grow in popularity – overtaking traditional video content.